Cava-Tzu Breed Summary

 Affectionate, Loving, Loyal and Social

-The Cava-Tzu is a mix between a Cavalier King Charles Spaniel and a Shih Tzu but tend to look a bit more like the latter, although it will depend on the dominant parent breed.
+The Cava-Tzu is a mix between a Cavalier King Charles Spaniel and a Shih Tzu but tends to look a bit more like the latter, although it will depend on the dominant parent breed.
 The Cava-Tzu can be a variety of colours including black, brown, white, tan and ruby.
 They tend to be a combination of two or three of these colours.
 They are small dogs with males and females weighing up to 16 pounds and are between 9 and 18 inches in height.
 They are intelligent and playful dogs who make good family pets and are good with children and other pets.
 They are easy dogs to train and don’t need an enormous amount of exercise to keep fit and healthy.

 |Lifespan||10 - 15 Years|